KrstlSkll69/vc-snippets/README.md

 1st: NSFW channel tag:

-Adds a small RED text box, that says  NSFW next to those type channels
-NEW: Also recolors the small triangle in the icon to also be red
+Adds a small RED text box, that says NSFW next to those type channels.
+Now also recolors the small triangle in the icon to be red.